THE STORY OF A-SASHI VITAMINS

 JAMES CHRISTIAN, FOUNDER OF A-SASHI VITAMINS

-James William Christian (“Christian”) graduated from Melbourne Grammar School in 2006.
+In 2006 James Christian (“Christian”) graduated from Melbourne Grammar School.

-In early 2007 (“Christian”) moved to Sydney and studied at Macquarie University, Bachelor of Commerce (BCom).
+In 2007 (“Christian”) moved to Sydney and studied at Macquarie University (Bachelor of Commerce).

-In late 2009 (“Christian”) moved to Southeast Asia, living and working between Bangkok, Ho Chi Minh City and Hong Kong as an IT and operations manager for a business trading globally in rice and soft commodities.
+In 2009 (“Christian”) relocated to live in Hong Kong, Thailand and Vietnam and work as an operations manager for a business trading globally in rice and soft commodities.

-In 2012 (“Christian”) made a shift out of rice and soft commodities to create an online vitamin business.
-With a small team and assistance from his father, they developed technical specifications for custom formulations, packaging and label artwork for a range of nutritional supplements, vitamins & mineral products. ("Christian") then met with potential contract manufacturers in Hong Kong, Bangkok, the UK and USA before deciding to start (“A-Sashi”) in the USA arranging for all (“A-Sashi”) products to be made by contract manufacturer Arnet Pharmaceutical (“Arnet”) located in Davie Florida.
+In 2012 (“Christian”) created A-Sashi Vitamins ("A-Sashi") an online vitamin business selling a range of nutritional supplements, vitamins & mineral products. ("Christian") met with potential contract manufacturers in Hong Kong, the UK and USA before deciding to start (“A-Sashi”) in the USA arranging for all (“A-Sashi”) products to be made by Arnet Pharmaceutical (“Arnet”) located in Florida.

-In January 2013 the (“A-Sashi”) online store was officially launched in the USA by advertising with Google Adwords, Facebook, Celiac.com, CBSSports.com, MindBodyGreen.com digital media and in the San Francisco Weekly, Phillie Weekly, New York Village Voice, Los Angeles Weekly and the Chicago Reader print media and individual customer orders were supplied throughout the USA from a Shipwire east coast fulfilment facility located in Lancaster Philadelphia.
+In January 2013 the (“A-Sashi”) online store was officially launched in the USA by advertising with Google Adwords, Facebook, Celiac.com, CBSSports.com, MindBodyGreen.com digital media and in the San Francisco Weekly, Phillie Weekly, New York Village Voice, Los Angeles Weekly and the Chicago Reader print media and individual customer orders were supplied from a Shipwire fulfilment facility located in Philadelphia.

-ALDO D'AGOSTINO, FORMER HEAD OF SALES OCEANIA DHL
+ALDO D'AGOSTINO, FORMER HEAD OF SALES OCEANIA AT DHL

-In March 2013 Aldo D’Agostino, who regularly communicated with (“Christian”) and his father since early 2012, arranged for DHL Miami to bulk-ship (“A-Sashi”) products from Florida to a fulfilment facility in Victoria Australia.
+In March 2013 Aldo D’Agostino, who regularly communicated with (“Christian”) since early 2012, arranged for DHL Miami to bulk-ship (“A-Sashi”) products from Florida to a fulfilment facility in Victoria Australia.

-"Aldo D’Agostino, after 10 years with DHL was dismissed after providing ("A-Sashi") supplier details to Nestlé."
+"Aldo D'Agostino after 10 years with DHL was dismissed for providing Owen Nelson, former Nestlé General Manager of PowerBar + Musashi with ("A-Sashi") supplier details."

-After being dismissed from DHL, Aldo started working for BagTrans as an Account Manager only to be dismissed and now is at Toll as an Account Manager.
+After Aldo was dismissed from DHL as Head of Sales Oceania, Aldo recommenced work at BagTrans as an Account Manager but was later dismissed and is now at Toll as an Account Manager.